 Brethren Volunteer Service

 Volunteers taking an assignment in the United States commit themselves to a one-year term of service beginning on the date they arrive at their project.
 This does not include BVS orientation.
 Volunteers who are assigned to an international placement (outside the United States) are committed to BVS for two years from the date of arrival in the foreign country.
+One-year assignments in Northern Ireland and the Republic of Ireland are possible.
 Older adult volunteers may choose a six-month assignment.
 There may be some exceptions to this for international volunteers serving in the United States, depending on their visa arrangement.

 Each volunteer will be a member of an orientation unit prior to project assignment.
 Details on the orientation will be sent to volunteers approximately one month prior to the starting date.